weaksloth/dolphinscheduler-sdk-java/README.md

 😄[中文文档](README_zh.md)
 😃[英文文档](README.md)

-the java sdk for operating dolphinscheduler
+the java sdk for operating dolphinscheduler,which supports multi versions

 # 1 Why do this?
 In our company,dolphin scheduler becomes base system for our job.Then we want to operate dolphin scheduler by RPC instead of the web view.